Statistical Tests for Large Tree-structured Data: Discussion

-The data application considered in this article represents, to our knowledge, the first attempt at characterising tumour heterogeneity from images that use tree representations.
-However, there is a lot more to be investigated in the problem of classifying tumours based on heterogeneity: the incorporation of the spatial information of the pixels, using covariate information for each patient, and developing methods for images obtained from a longitudinal study of the patients, are all important tasks.
+The data application considered in this article represents, to our knowledge, the first attempt at characterizing tumor heterogeneity from images that use tree representations.
+However, important extensions such as establishing correspondence between images, incorporating spatial information of the pixels, using covariate information for each patient, and developing methods for images obtained from a longitudinal study of the patients, are part of our current work.
 Much remains to be done in this direction.